 A typical credit counseling service focuses first on assessing your financial situation, and next on negotiating better interest rates with your creditors and helping you establish a budget and payment plan.
-They then provide debt management services, with the client paying a monthly fee which will is used to pay the client's debts and, assuming the counseling service's fees are not being paid by the client's creditors, the counseling service's fee for managing the debts.
+It then provides debt management services, with the client paying a monthly fee that will is used to pay the client's debts and, assuming the counseling service's fees are not being paid by the client's creditors, the counseling service's fee for managing the debts.

 Credit counseling services obtain fees in two manners.
 First, they may charge the consumer a fee for the counseling service.
 Second, as they negotiate a payment structure with your creditors, they may receive a fee or rebate from the creditors.

-The following signs suggest that you may have contacted a service more interested in profiting from your situation than in helping you resolve your credit problems:
+The following signs suggest that you may have contacted a credit counseling service that is more interested in profiting from your situation than in helping you resolve your credit problems:

-Excessive Fees - Services which charge large up-front fees or high monthly commisions may be more interested in turning a quick profit than in actually helping you with your debt situation.
+Excessive Fees: Services that charge large up-front fees or high monthly commissions may be more interested in turning a quick profit than in actually helping you with your debt situation.

-Extraordinary Promises - Services which promise to settle your debt for pennies on the dollar are unlikely to be ethical or responsible.
-Similarly, services which promise that negotiations with your creditors will have no effect on your credit rating should be viewed with skepticism.
+Extraordinary Promises: Services that promise to settle your debt for pennies on the dollar are unlikely to be ethical or responsible.
+Similarly, services that promise that negotiations with your creditors will have no effect on your credit rating should be viewed with skepticism.